Doug-Pardee/LightZombie/README.markdown

 not through Light Crafts, so activation isn't a problem.
 The Linux version doesn't do activation at all.

-This github project is the technical side of the Zombie Project.
+This github project is the technical side of the LightZombie Project.
 Here you will find files to download, a tech-oriented [wiki](https://github.com/Doug-Pardee/LightZombie/wiki), and an issue tracker.